Legal history of cannabis in the United States: Reorganization (1968, 1973)

+Annual marijuana arrests in the United States (1965–2014; NORML).

 In 1968, the Federal Bureau of Narcotics and Bureau of Drug Abuse Control merged to create the Bureau of Narcotics and Dangerous Drugs as a United States Department of Justice subsidiary.
 In 1973, President Richard Nixon convinced Congress to further merge that agency and the Office of Drug Abuse Law Enforcement to create the Drug Enforcement Administration (DEA).

 Mandatory sentencing and three-strikes (1984–1994)

 During the Reagan administration, the Sentencing Reform Act provisions of the Comprehensive Crime Control Act of 1984 created the Sentencing Commission to establish mandatory sentencing guidelines.
 However, in United States v.
 Booker (2005), the Supreme Court held that under the Sixth Amendment, the Sentencing Commission only has the power to issue advisory guidelines.

 The Anti-Drug Abuse Act of 1986 reinstated mandatory prison sentences, including for large-scale cannabis distribution.
 The Anti-Drug Abuse Act of 1988 amended the Controlled Substances Act to authorize the death penalty for members of criminal organizations who plan or participate in murder.
 The Violent Crime Control and Law Enforcement Act of 1994 added a three-strikes law, which mandated life imprisonment for someone convicted of a serious violent felony if they were previously convicted of two other serious violent felonies or one such crime and a serious drug offense.